brunoarine/whalesniffer/README.md

 <img src="./doc/img/channel_s.png">
 </p>

 It is clear that these unwanted artifacts in the image differ from the whale's body in size and frequency; while there is only one whale per photo occupying a large region of the image, the shadows and streaks are numerous and thin.
-One way to eliminate them would be through band filtering in the domain of the image frequencies, either by the Fourier transform or wavelet.
+One way to eliminate them would be through band filtering in the image's frequency domain, either by the Fourier transform or wavelet.
 An example of what such a process would look like is shown in the figure below.

 <p align="center">
 <img src="./doc/img/simulation.png">